alexmk92/calculator/README.md

 I decided to have some fun with this and try to implement my own tree that would be able to parse mathematic equations, at first this sounded great but I quickly realised that trying to respect PEDMAS and parse out equations was a lot harder than I anticipated for my 4 hour timebox.

+Be wary that order precedence isnt totally respected but I ran out of time

 ## Cases covered:

 - The calculator is tolerant to divide by zero